ahryciw/Raith_GDSII/docs/Raith_positionlist.rst

 .. method:: Raith_positionlist.plotWF()

-   Plot writefields of all structures in positionlist in dotted green lines; writefield centres are marked with a :green:`+` sign.
+   Plot writefields of all structures in positionlist in dotted green lines, with chip outline; writefield centres are marked with a :green:`+` sign.

    :Arguments: None